kinnala/scikit-fem/docs/listofexamples.rst

    from docs.examples.ex02 import visualize visualize()

-See the `source code of Example 2 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex02.py>`_ for more information.
+See the source code of :exlink:`02` for more information.

 Example 3: Linear elastic eigenvalue problem
 --------------------------------------------